 His distinctions and honors include: elected Member, U.S. National Academy of Engineering (NAE), “for contributions and global leadership in air traffic control and airport systems” ; Fellow, Inst. for Operations Research and Management Science (INFORMS) ; Robert F. Herman Lifetime Achievement Award, “for contributions to Transportation Science”, INFORMS ; Robert Horonjeff Award, “for contributions to Air Transport Engineering”, American Society of Civil Engineers (ASCE) ; T. Wilson Chair Professor, MIT ; Honorary Dean, Nanjing University of Aeronautics and Astronautics ; Honorary Ph.D.
 (Doctorate honoris causa), Athens University of Economics and Business ; U.S. Federal Aviation Administration, National Award for Excellence in Aviation Education ; Capers and Marion McDonald Award for Excellence in Mentoring and Advising, MIT School of Engineering ; Maseeh Excellence-in-Teaching Award, MIT Dept. of Civil and Environmental Engineering ; Best Published Paper (2014-2016) Award, Transportation and Logistics Section of INFORMS (with A. Jacquillat) ; Best Published Paper (2011-2013) Award, Transportation and Logistics Section of INFORMS (with D. Bertsimas and G. Lulli) ; Martin Kunz Lecturer, European Aviation Conference ; MIT Graduate Student Council Award for Excellence in Teaching [1985, 1996]; Member, National Council for Research and Technology of Greece [2011-2014]; Honorary Member of AGIFORS (one of four inaugural Honorary Members) ; Fulbright Scholar .

-He has supervised 46 Ph.D. students, several of whom have won major prizes for their research and dissertations, and has been a member of the Ph.D. thesis committees of more than 100 others.
+He has supervised 43 Ph.D. students and has been a member of the Ph.D. thesis committees of about 100 others.
 The PhD students he has supervised have won major prizes for their research and dissertations including: the INFORMS George B. Dantzig Best Dissertation Award ; the Dissertation Award of the Transportation Science and Logistics Section of INFORMS [1976, 1978, 1984, 1988, 2015], as well as two honorable mentions [1999, 2005]; the US DOT Student of the Year Award ; and the Council of University Transportation Centers Milton Pikarsky Award in Science & Technology .